Ælfric of Eynsham: Life and works

-After the two series of homilies, he wrote three works to help students learn Latin – the Grammar, the Glossary and the Colloquy.
-In his Grammar, he translated the Latin grammar into English, creating what is considered the first vernacular Latin grammar in medieval Europe.
+After the two series of homilies, around 995 he wrote three works to help students learn Latin: the Grammar, the Glossary, and the Colloquy.
+First compiling, or overseeing the compilation of, a Latin grammar, known as the Excerptiones de Prisciano, from Priscian's Institutiones grammaticae and Donatus's Ars maior, Ælfric then adapted this Latin grammar into English, creating what is considered the first vernacular Latin grammar in medieval Europe.
 In his glossary the words are not in alphabetical order, but grouped by topics.
 Finally, his Colloquy was intended to help students to learn how to speak Latin through a conversation manual.
 It is safe to assume that the original draft of this, afterwards maybe enlarged by his pupil and copyist, Ælfric Bata, was by Ælfric, and represents what his own scholar days were like.

 A third series of homilies, the Lives of the Saints (hagiography), dates from 996 to 997.
 Some of the sermons in the second series had been written in a kind of rhythmical, alliterative prose, and in the Lives of the Saints the practice is so regular that most of them are arranged as verse by their editor W. W. Skeat.
 Appended to the Lives of the Saints there are two homilies, On False Gods and The Twelve Abuses.
 The first one shows how the Church was still fighting against the ancient religion of Britain, but also against the religion of the Danish invaders.

 Ælfric was asked by Æthelweard to translate the Book of Genesis up to the story of Abraham and Isaac, along with selections from other books of the Hexateuch.
 Against his better judgment, Ælfric agreed because he knew it would be done regardless of whether he helped or not.
 This, the Old English Hexateuch, was revolutionary, for it was the first time that the Old Testament was translated from Latin into Old English.
 To his translation of Genesis, he wrote a preface.
 This preface was to ensure that readers understand they ought not believe that the practices of the ancient Israelites were still acceptable for Christians.
 In his preface, Ælfric employs the same writing techniques that King Alfred used in his preface to a translation of the Cura Pastoralis by Pope Gregory I. Also notable is that in his translation of Genesis Ælfric did not just translate it word for word from the Latin, which was common due to the belief that the word order of sacred Scripture was itself sacred.
 Rather, he translated much of it by its meaning.

 There is no certain proof that he remained at Cerne.
 It has been suggested that this part of his life was chiefly spent at Winchester; but his writings for the patrons of Cerne, and the fact that he wrote in 998 his Canons as a pastoral letter for Wulfsige, the bishop of Sherborne, the diocese in which the abbey was situated, afford presumption of continued residence there.